podio/jsdomify-compat/README.md

 jsdomify.create();
 ```

-Create a new DOM instance (with or withouth the optional DOM string).
+Create a new DOM instance (with or without the optional DOM string).

 ### clear()